kungfu-k3nny/pelosi-trades-notifier/README.md

-# Pelosi Trades Tracker
+# Financial Disclosure Tracker

-This Python application automatically monitors the House financial disclosure website for new filings by Nancy Pelosi, extracts information about stock trades from the disclosure PDFs, and sends email notifications with the details.
+This Python application automatically monitors the House financial disclosure website for new filings by all members of Congress, extracts information about stock trades from the disclosure PDFs, and sends email notifications with the details.

 ## Features

-- Automatically checks for new financial disclosures at regular intervals (3 seconds)
+- Automatically checks for new financial disclosures at regular intervals (2 seconds)
+- Monitors ALL financial disclosures from the House of Representatives
 - Downloads and parses PDF disclosure forms
 - Extracts relevant stock trade information including:
   - Stock name and ticker symbol